NTHU-YiPing-Huang/Statistical_Mechanics_I_2023_Spring/_sources/thermodynamics.md

 ## How to go from microscopic to macroscopic?

 Different systems might have very different microscopic descriptions.
 Therefore, going from microscopic physics to macroscopic physics also varies.
 It is usually challenging to derive the macroscopic expressions from microscopic theories.
-The challenge lies in the microscopic degrees of freedom that interact with each other.
+The challenge lies in the microscopic degrees of freedom that interact with each other {numref}`micro_macro_1`.

 In this course, as many textbooks did, we will start from the idealized limit where the microscopic theory is "simple" in the sense that they do not have interaction.
 Those models are usually too naive to describe real physical systems.
 However, the non-interacting limit allows us to go pretty far and make an explicit connection with the macroscopic observables.
 In that sense, they are very useful for us to formulate abstract ideas in statistical mechanics.
 We will formally describe the idea of statistical mechanics and use those non-interacting systems to build some intuition about the meaning of the system.